Dishwasher Not Starting. How to Self Diagnose Dishwasher Problems.

 - The motor runs but there is no wash

 If your dishes are not coming out clean, if there is no sign of being washed whatsoever then it is possible that you were fooled by the hum of a motor with no motive.
 In this instance, a technician will check out the pump and motor for any possible debris or dirt that could be inside the valves and gaskets.
 Rusty cutlery can sometimes get lodged inside important elements over time and cause a gunky build up, making it unable to wash properly.
-This can also stem from a leaking valve somewhere in the lines, but no worries because our technicians are the best at fixing dishwashers in Cochrane!
+This can also stem from a leaking valve somewhere in the lines, but no worries because our technicians are the best at fixing dishwashers in Calgary!

 - Leaking and strange noises